top of page

 Liberty ships played a crucial role in the Allied victory in World War II.
 America’s armies overseas, as well as her allies, were reliant on a steady stream of supplies, and a large number of ships were required to deliver them.

-Allied shipping suffered dramatic losses at the hands of German U-Boats, so to keep the supplies flowing there was a need to build new ships faster than the enemy could sink them.
+Allied shipping suffered dramatic losses at the hands of German U-boats, so to keep the supplies flowing, there was a need to build new ships faster than the enemy could sink them.
 This need was answered with the 2,710 Liberty ships mass-produced between 1941 and 1945.
-These old-fashioned, slow "ugly duckling' cargo vessels played a vital yet unglamorous, role in winning World War II.
+These old-fashioned, slow "ugly duckling' cargo vessels played a vital yet unglamorous role in winning World War II.

 The Men